devpadilha/devpadilha/README.md

 # Hi 👋, I'm Augusto Padilha
-a 21-year-old Brazilian (aspiring) developer.
+a 22-year-old Brazilian (aspiring) developer.
 I'm currently studying Computer Science at UTFPR (Universidade Tecnológica Federal do Paraná).

-- 🌱 I’m currently learning **Project Patterns**
+- 🌱 I’m currently learning **Inserting Machine Learning at a Refactoring Tool**

+- 🏢 Working as a service provider to <a href="https://www.instagram.com/lbmengenhariams/"> LBM</a>

 - 👨‍💻 All of my projects are available at [https://github.com/devpadilha?tab=repositories](https://github.com/devpadilha?tab=repositories)